astroboogie/godux/README.md

     }
 ```

-We can then dispatch an action to our store via `store.dispatch()` from a non-singleton script.
+To dispatch an action to our store, use `store.dispatch()` from a non-singleton script.
 This is due to singletons being processed last in the [tree order](https://docs.godotengine.org/en/stable/getting_started/step_by_step/scene_tree.html#tree-order).

 ```GDScript
 onready var actions := get_node('/root/actions')